siul008/FishingBot/README.md

+#New World Fishing Bot (Educational Purpose)

-This is a fishing bot made for the game New World for educationnal purpose It uses AutoHotKey
+This is an AutoHotKey-based fishing bot designed for educational purposes in the game New World.

-The bot will launch the fishing rod, use OCR to check for a fish catch and adapt its reeling method based on the fish rarity, it will then adjust the camera to compensate for the camera rotation upon catching a fish so it can launch the finish rod back at the same point.
+##Features

+-Automated Fishing: The bot launches the fishing rod and detects fish catches using OCR.

+-Adaptive Reeling: It adjusts the reeling method based on fish rarity.

+-Camera Adjustment: Compensates for camera rotation after catching a fish to maintain casting accuracy.

-It will also repair the fishing rod when needed.
+-Auto Repair: Repairs the fishing rod when needed to ensure uninterrupted fishing sessions.

-Usage :
+##Usage Instructions

-Place yourself in front of the water and press ALT + P to start the bot.
+1.Position yourself in front of a water source in New World.

+2.Press ALT + P to start the bot.

-When prompted enter your fishing rod current durability and the azimuths displayed on your compass
-To reload the script press CTRL + 4
-To exit completely the script press CTRL + 5
+3.When prompted, enter:

+-Your current fishing rod durability.

+-The azimuth values displayed on your compass.

+##Controls

+-Reload Script: Press CTRL + 4.

+-Exit Script: Press CTRL + 5.

+This bot is intended for educational purposes only and should be used responsibly.